ID1010TERROR/Logic-Study/Logic.md

 ##Syllogism
-The law of syllogism takes two conditional statements and forms a conclusion by combining the hypothesis of one statement with the conclusion of another.
+The law of syllogism (AKA **The Chain Rule** ) takes two conditional statements and forms a conclusion by combining the hypothesis of one statement with the conclusion of another.

 1. P --> Q